The Strategy of Conflict

 But it won't be that easy.
 You aren't going to be able to get rid of Shalit unless you are willing to give them something big in return.

 There was a general expectation you would have figured all of this out about two years ago.
 By this point everyone is tired of waiting.
 Any gag can only go on for so long.
-Of course,
+Of course, Israel cannot be the one to let you in on it, so I am the guy who has ended up with that job.

 Now that I've let the cat out of the bag, I am going back to writing about finance.